CellarPro Air Handler 6500 Vertical, #7092

 - Audible and visual alarms and maintenance-needed indicator protect the cooling unit and the wine cellar.

-- Remote bottle probe, compressor heater, and duct adapters are included as standard equipment.
+- Remote display, remote thermostat (bottle probe) and duct adapters are included as standard equipment.

 - Factory-installed Expansion Valve ensures maximum operating precision and range.